Code-Nat/linux-2019B/scripts/05_functions.md

 ```

-## Create a function that get a name of a folder and prints the max depth of this folder
+## Create a function thats get a name of a folder and prints the max depth of this folder

 for example:
 if we path "a" as a folder name, and a has the following content: